 Nxusani-Mawela has also played an instrumental role in assisting three friends to launch their own craft beer brand, FourtyFour Premium Lager, which launched this year, according to Business Insider.

-Earlier this year Nxusani-Mawela’s company Brewsters Craft was announced one of six winners of an entrepreneurship competition by the TV channel VIA.
+Earlier this year Nxusani-Mawela’s company Brewsters Craft was announced as one of six winners of an entrepreneurship competition by the TV channel VIA.
 Competition prizes included marketing airtime on VIA as well as publicity in Media24 newspapers and magazines.

-Nxusani-Mawela holds a BSc Honours in microbiology from University of Pretoria, a master brewer qualification from the Institute of Brewing and Distilling.
+Nxusani-Mawela holds a BSc Honours in microbiology from the University of Pretoria, and a master brewer qualification from the Institute of Brewing and Distilling.
 She was the first person in South Africa to complete the NQF6 National Diploma in clear fermented beverages.

 SEE ALSO: Where to Access Funding For South African Women Entrepreneurs in South Africa [UPDATED]